Using expired fluticasone propionate is generally not recommended due to potential reduced effectiveness and safety concerns.

 How Does Expired Fluticasone Propionate Affect Treatment Outcomes?

 Reduced potency in expired fluticasone propionate can lead to worsening symptoms.
-Asthma patients may experience more frequent attacks, while those with allergic rhinitis might find their congestion or sneezing inadequately controlled.
+Asthma patients may experience poorer control, while those with allergic rhinitis might find their congestion, sneezing, or runny nose inadequately controlled.

 Can Storage Conditions Influence the Safety of Expired Fluticasone Propionate?